What is AMT?

 To add or edit Form 6251 in TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select:

 Credit For Prior Year Minimum Tax

-Note: This is a guide to entering Alternative Minimum Tax into the TaxSlayer Pro program.
+Note: This is a guide on entering Alternative Minimum Tax into the TaxSlayer Pro program.
 It is not intended as tax advice.
 For additional information refer to the Additional Information below.